Teton Adventures

 Gannett Peak: Gooseneck Pinnacle-Day 4

-Continuing onward, we trudged through the central part of our traverse making easy non technical ascents of many summits along the continental divide, seeing the core of the Wind River Range that most people don’t get to see.
-Upon reflection, it was during this time wandering up on the high plateaus of the Wind River Range where on relationship fell into place.
-Discussing the twist and turns of our prior lives and imagining what might come next, felt safe and satisfying, like putting down your backpack after a long day.
-During this stretch of the traverse, we decided to move in with each other and make efforts to take the following year off to travel the world climbing.
-Having only each other to communicate and connect with, showed us the plain truth, that all we needed to be happy was just the presence of the other.
+Continuing onward, we trudged through the central part of our traverse making easy non-technical ascents of many summits along the continental divide, seeing the core of the Wind River Range that most people miss out on.
+Upon reflection, it was during this time wandering on the high plateaus where our relationship fell into place.
+Discussing the twist and turns of our prior lives and imagining what might come next, felt safe and satisfying, like putting down a heavy backpack after a long day.
+During this stretch of the traverse, we decided to move in together and to take the following year off to travel the world climbing.
+I remember feeling such immense gratitude that we had found each other in such a big world.
+This time together confirming the simple truth, that all we needed to be happy in the future was just the presence of the other.

-When we finally reached the Cirque of the Towers, we were feeling confident as the end felt in sight.
-Little did we know, the roped climbing portion of our trip would be harder than expected, weighed down with overnight gear and eleven days of repetitive motion behind took its toll.
-I had done the Cirque Traverse in a long day before, so I believed splitting into two days would be a breeze.
-However, a fall at the crux leaving me dangling on a few small gear placements, 1000 feet above the valley floor, severely effected my confidence.
-At a snails pace, we finished the sketchy rappels and found ourselves ascending the last steep ice and dirt gully at nightfall, barely holding on to our sanity and lives as we navigated the last three hundred feet of disintegrating chaos.
+When we finally reached the Cirque of the Towers, we were feeling tired but confident as the end was in sight.
+Little did we know, the roped climbing portion of our trip would be harder than expected.
+Weighed down with overnight gear and our bodies starting to deteriorate after eleven days of arduous travel, the Cirque Traverse zapped our last reservoirs of resilience.
+I had done this 15 peak traverse in one long day before, so I believed splitting it into two days would be a breeze.
+However, a fall at the crux late on the first day, severely effected my confidence, as I was left dangling on a few small gear placements, contemplating my mistake, one thousand feet above the valley floor.
+After this blunder, we changed tactics and hauled our heavy bags, over the problematic roof, but it slowed our pace down dramatically.
+After finishing a few sketchy rappels, where the anchor nuts wiggled out of their placements with ease, we found ourselves ascending the last steep ice and dirt gully at nightfall, barely holding on to our sanity as we navigated the last three hundred feet of disintegrating chaos.

-Reaching the lip of the gully was a sublime experience and we were greeted with calm skies and a two person bivy spot that served as our resting place for the night.
-I have never felt so grateful to be done a day of climbing, realizing that I was not only happy for my own survival but more pleased that Elise, the woman who was quickly becoming my life partner, had made it through the day as well.
+Reaching the lip of the gully was a sublime experience and we were greeted with calm skies and a perfect two person bivy spot that served as our resting place for the night.
+I have never felt so grateful to be done a day of climbing, realizing that I was not only happy for my own survival, but more pleased that Elise, who has quickly becoming my life partner, had made it through the day as well.

 Block Tower: Last climbing peak of Cirque Traverse-Day 12